CyrilBaah/bookly/README.md

 - Node metrics
 - Pod metrics
 - Application metrics
-- Logs via Loki
-- Traces via Tempo

 ### Connecting the Dots

-The monitoring stack is configured to connect:
+The monitoring stack is configured to collect and visualize metrics from Prometheus through Grafana dashboards, providing insights into your application and cluster performance.
-- Metrics from Prometheus
-- Logs from Loki
-- Traces from Tempo

-This allows for a seamless debugging experience where you can navigate from metrics to logs to traces.